mgreenly/chargen/README.md

 CHARGEN
 =======

-A character generator for Mongoose traveller.
+A character generator for Mongoose traveller, but written in multiple languages as a learning exercise.